hcng10/FM-Index-SW/README.md

 ## Principle
 ### FM-Index
 FM-index[[1]](#1) is a commonly used alignment algorithm in state-of-the-art software such as Bowtie.
-It is a space-efficient data structure that combines the properties of suffix array with the Burrows-Wheeler transform (BWT)~\cite{bwt}.
-This data structure provides an efficient mechanism to perform substring matching of a pattern $P$ in a long reference sequence $R$.
+It is a space-efficient data structure that combines the properties of suffix array with the Burrows-Wheeler transform (BWT)[[2]](#2).
+This data structure provides an efficient mechanism to perform substring matching of a pattern `P` in a long reference sequence `R`.

 The generation of FM-index begins with the computation of BWT of the reference genome `R`, i.e. `BWT(R)`.
-First, $R$ is terminated with a unique character: `$`, which is lexicographically the smallest value.
+First, `R` is terminated with a unique character: `$`, which is lexicographically the smallest value.
 Then, all the rotations of the text are obtained and sorted correspondingly.
 The suffix array can be obtained by considering the characters before `$` in each entry of the rotation list. `BWT(R)` can be formed by extracting and concatenating the last characters of all the entries on the sorted list. \tabref{tab:bwt} demonstrates the derivation of BWT with an example reference genome `R=GCTAT`.
 The string preceding the `$` sign in the sorted rotations forms the suffix array (`SA`), which indicates the position of each possible suffix in the original string.

 ## References
 <a id="1">[1]</a>
  P. Ferragina and G. Manzin,
 "An Experimental Study of an Opportunistic Index," 12th Annual ACM-SIAM Symposium on Discrete Algorithms, 2001, pp. 269-278.
+<a id="2">[2]</a>
+M. Burrows and D. Wheeler,
+"Block-sorting Lossless Data Compression Algo-rithm," Digital Equipment Corporation, Tech.
+Rep., 1994.